Marbella Andalucia, Spain Travel Guide

 Newer buses are equipped with ramps and designated spaces for wheelchair users.
 Older parts of the city (Old Town) with cobblestones could present difficulties for mobility.
 The promenade is flat and accessible.

 Use Google Maps for real-time routes.
 Signal the bus driver clearly at stops.
-Having exact change for single tickets smoothes the boarding process.
+Having exact change for one tickets smoothes the boarding process.

-Accepted for single tickets directly with the driver.
+Accepted for one-way tickets directly with the driver.

 Rechargeable for discounted fares.